rzadevv/Palintrace/README.md

 - Letta `active` describes current attachment/listing state along that adapter source path; it is not a backend-independent truth state.
 - Backend metadata cannot be promoted into portable fields unless the mapping is explicit and stable.
-- Normalized schema version `0.1` contains no findings, gold labels, checker, or repair model.
+- Normalized schema version `0.1` contains no findings, gold labels, checker results, or repair data.
 - Mutation challenges create controlled research inputs but do not report detector or retrieval performance.